Yekaterina Zelenko

 Yekaterina Ivanovna Zelenko (Екатерина Ивановна Зеленко, Катерина Іванівна Зеленко; – 12 September 1941) was a Soviet Su-2 pilot who flew during the Winter War and World War II.
-She remains the only woman ever alleged to have performed an aerial ramming, though in recent years historians have begun to question the credibility of such reports.
+She remains the only woman ever credited with conducting an aerial ramming, though many aviation historians question the credibility of such reports due to a lack of solid evidence.

 Early life

 Zelenko was born in 1916 to a Russian family in the village of Koroshchine, then part of the Volhynian Governorate of the Russian Empire.
 She completed seven grades of school in Kursk before moving with her mother to Voronezh, where she entered the Voronezh Secondary Flying School.
 In October 1933 she graduated from the Voronezh Flying Club and was sent to the 3rd Orenburg Military Flying Academy named after Kliment Voroshilov.

 In December 1934, she graduated with honors and was posted to Kharkiv on assignment to the 19th Light Bomber Brigade.
-From January 1936 until April 1938, she was assigned to the 14th Squadron of the Kharkov military district, after which she was assigned to the 4th Light Bomber Regiment, and from February to March 1940 she participated in the Winter War as a R-Zet pilot in the 11th Light Bomber Regiment.
+From January 1936 until April 1938, she was assigned to the 14th Squadron of the Kharkov military district, after which she was assigned to the 4th Light Bomber Regiment, and from February to March 1940 she participated in the Soviet-Finnish War as a R-Zet pilot in the 11th Light Bomber Regiment.
 She flew eight missions during the conflict, for which she was awarded the Order of the Red Banner.

 World War II

-On the eve of the German invasion of the Soviet Union Zelenko was taking part in the retraining of the leading personnel of seven aviation regiments in use of the Sukhoi Su-2.

-According to the official version of events in 1990, the events leading to her death went as follows: On 12 September 1941, Zelenko's Su-2 was attacked by seven Bf 109s.
-After shooting down two of them she ran out of ammunition so she launched a downward ramming which tore a Messerschmitt Bf 109 in two as the propeller of her plane hit the German aircraft's tail.
-According to some accounts the Su-2 exploded, while other reports state she maintained control of her plane until it was shot down by another Bf 109.
+On the eve of the German invasion of the Soviet Union Zelenko was an instructor pilot teaching other pilots to fly the Sukhoi Su-2.
+From the start of the war she was flight commander in the 135th Short-range Bomber Aviation Regiment.
+Starting on 5 July she made combat missions on an Su-2 over the Ukrainian SSR, for which she was thanked by the leadership of the 21st Army.
+For skillful work as a flight commander she was promoted to deputy squadron commander in August.
+On 12 September 1941 she took off for a reconnaissance mission from the Zerestovka airfield in an Su-2 with Nikolai Pavlyk as her aerial gunner.
+While returning from the mission she was attacked by at least two Messerschmitt Bf 109 fighters.
+One of the fighters chased after her squadron commander Lebedev, leaving Zelenko alone.
+Her Su-2 was shot down by fire from the enemy fighters.
+Pavlyk saw her slumped in the pilot's chair, either dead or seriously wounded, and then bailed out of the plane.
+The Su-2 crashed near the village of Anastasyevka.
+Villagers on the ground from the reidentification lane and found her identification documents.
+After Pavlyk returned to base he informed command that they were shot down and that Zelenko was either dead or badly wounded, but he did not seek out the crash site since he was afraid the Germans were there and did not want to become a prisoner of war.

 Her husband Pavel Ignatenko died in an aviation accident in 1943.